 Return to top

-We believe it is important that conservation research conforms to the highest possible ethical and legal standards, and the journal has therefore had a Code of Conduct for researchers contributing articles.
-When you submit an article for consideration by Oryx you will be required to assent to three points, one of which is that all authors on the article have abided by this Code of Conduct.
+We believe it is important that conservation research conforms to the highest possible ethical and legal standards, and the journal therefore has a code of conduct for researchers contributing articles.
+When you submit an article for consideration by Oryx you will be required to assent that all authors have abided by this code of conduct.
 The Code covers important aspects of both research and the preparation of articles for publication.

 1. All research must have the necessary approvals and permits from appropriate institutions and statutory authorities in both the host country and the researchers’ country of origin (if different).